KaiHodges/go-API/README.md

 Created handlers, middleware and internal tools to query mock user data

-Verified using the API using Postman
+Tested and confirmed the API's functionality using Postman